angchester/DSA4262_2510_cookbooked/README.md

 ```
 If cloned successfully, the folder `DSA4262_2510_cookbooked` will be created.

-Ensure that you are in the `DSA4262_2510_cookbooked` folder before running any commands.
+Ensure that you are in the `DSA4262_2510_cookbooked` folder before proceeding.
 ```bash
 cd DSA4262_2510_cookbooked
 ```